forkunited/ltprg/README.md

 model methods (e.g. for sampling, beam search, etc), and the extensions implement specific network architectures.

-The sequence models generally assume that the input data examples consist of sequences (abbreviated *seq*) along with non-sequential inputs referred to as *input* (but some sequence models do not have this additional input).
+The sequence models generally assume that the input data examples consist of sequences (abbreviated *seq*) along with non-sequential inputs referred to as *input* (but some sequence models do not have this additional non-sequential input).
  The sequences are represented as
 (Max sequence length x Batch size) tensors of indices into a token vocabulary or (Max sequence length x Batch size x Vector size) tensors containing batches of sequences of vectors.
-These sequences also come with a vector of size (Batch size) containing the sequence lengths, and the possible *inputs* have size (Batch size x Input vector size).
+These sequences also come with a vector of size (Batch size) containing the sequence lengths, and the possible non-sequential *inputs* have size (Batch size x Input vector size).
 Given these inputs, the sequence models produce sequential output tensors of size (Sequence length x Batch size x Vector size) where the output "Vector size" is the same as the input vector (or token vocabulary) size.